Fourth Way: The teaching

-Gurdjieff said, "The teaching whose theory is here being set out is completely self supporting and independent of other lines and it has been completely unknown up to the present time."
+Gurdjieff said, "The teaching whose theory is here being set out is completely self supporting and independent of other lines and has been completely unknown up to the present time."

-The Fourth Way teaches that the soul that a human individual is born with gets trapped and encapsulated by personality, and stays dormant, leaving one not really conscious, despite believing one is.
-A person must free the soul by following a teaching which can lead to this aim or "go nowhere" upon death of their body.
-Should a person be able to receive the teaching and find a school, upon the death of the physical body they will "go elsewhere."
-Humans are born asleep, live in sleep, and die in sleep, only imagining that they are awake with few exceptions.
-The ordinary waking "consciousness" of human beings is not consciousness at all but merely a form of sleep."
+The Fourth Way teaches that the potential for developing the seed of a soul that a person is born with becomes stifled by personality and remains dormant, leaving one not really awake to oneself, despite believing that one is.
+A person can however wake up and sense the reality of their existence and live as a human being ought to be so as to develop a soul in the course of time - or alternatively remain asleep until their death.
+People are born asleep, live in sleep, and die in sleep, only imagining that they are awake.
+The ordinary waking "consciousness" of human beings is not consciousness at all, but merely a form of sleep."

 Gurdjieff taught "sacred dances" or "movements", now known as Gurdjieff movements, which were performed together as a group.

 Ouspensky documented Gurdjieff as saying that "two or three thousand years ago there were yet other ways which no longer exist and the ways then in existence were not so divided, they stood much closer to one another.
 The fourth way differs from the old and the new ways by the fact that it is never a permanent way.
 It has no definite forms and there are no institutions connected with it."
 Ouspensky quotes Gurdjieff that there are fake schools and that "It is impossible to recognize a wrong way without knowing the right way.
 This means that it is no use troubling oneself how to recognize a wrong way.
 One must think of how to find the right way."